bitcoin-computer/fungible-token/README.md

 # Bitcoin Token

 A hackable token for BSV and BCH.
-Intended as a starting point for developpers to build on top of.
+Intended as a starting point for developers to build on top of.
 Build on the [Bitcoin Computer](http://bitcoincomputer.io) library.

-The smart contract itself could not be simpler
+The smart contract itself could not be simpler:

 ````
 class Token {